davidcalhoun/tle.js/README.md

 ```

 ### getTleSetNumber
 TLE element set number.
 Incremented for each new TLE generated.
+(Note: 999 seems to mean the TLE
+has maxxed out).

 ```js
 tlejs.getTleSetNumber(tleStr);